Contact Us2023-11-16T03:42:41-05:00

 Notaring is operational Monday through Saturday, 9:00 AM to 8:00 PM EST. If you require services outside regular business hours, please contact us by email.

 A single standard document can be notarized for $20.
-Each additional document or seal will cost $15.
-For a business document, the first document is $25 and includes one-year document storage.
-Each additional document or seal will cost $15.
-We also offer package deals for businesses that have a high volume of documents that require notarization.
+Each additional document or seal incurs an additional $15 charge.
+For business documents, the notarization fee for the first document is $25, with each subsequent document or seal priced at $15.
+We also offer package deals for businesses that require notarization for a high volume of documents.

-To certify a true copy of an original document, the cost is $22 per document.
-Each additional document or seal will cost $15.
-The total cost will depend on the number of documents and pages that require notarization.
+To certify a true copy of an original document, the fee is $22 per document.
+Each additional document or seal is subject to a $15 charge.
+The total cost is determined by the number of documents and pages needing notarization.

 What types of documents do you notarize?2022-03-23T15:08:40-04:00